Transactional Analysis (TA) has the notion of the Script at the heart of its work.

 Take time to visit the models of change I have summarised:

-As ever, consider what small step you want to take from where you are to where you would want to go.
-Then consider how you might get there.
+As ever, identify a small step you want to take NOW – from where you are today, and where you want to go in the near future.
+Consider how you might get there.